-$^{^6{\}rm For}$ further discussion on efficient Gibbs samplers for multilevel models, see Gelman et al. (2003) sections 11.8 and 15.4.
+5Census of Population and Housing 1990: Subject Summary Tape File (SSTF) 6, Education in the United States.
+6For further discussion on efficient Gibbs samplers for multilevel models, see Gelman et al. (2003), sections 11.8 and 15.4.

-7We independently simulate three sequences with starting points drawn from an overdispersed distribution.
+7We independently simulated three sequences with starting points drawn from an overdispersed distribution.
 We monitored convergence by computing the potential scale reduction, \hat{R} , for all scalar estimands of interest and continued the simulation until \hat{R} was near 1 for all estimands of interest.

-8A Bayesian (probability) interval for an unknown quantity of interest can be regarded as having a high probability of containing the unknown quantity, in contrast to a frequentist (confidence) interval, which may strictly be interpreted only in relation to a sequence of similar inferences that might be made in repeated practice.
-Increased emphasis has been placed on interval estimation rather than hypothesis testing, and this provides a strong impetus to the Bayesian viewpoint, since it seems likely that most users of standard confidence intervals give ficients are displayed in Figure 1.
-As can be seen from the graph, the demographic factors other than ethnicity are estimated to have little predictive power for this particular example.
-The multilevel model tends to shrink the coefficient estimates to zero.
-This is particularly true for the 16 age and education interactions.
-However, we follow the lead of the polling organization in keeping these predictors in the model since they can be important for some survey questions.
+8A Bayesian (probability) interval for an unknown quantity of interest can be regarded as having a high probability of containing the unknown quantity, in contrast to a frequentist (confidence) interval, which may be strictly interpreted only in relation to a sequence of similar inferences that might be made in repeated practice.
+Increased emphasis has been placed on interval estimation rather than hypothesis testing, and this provides a strong impetus to the Bayesian viewpoint, since it seems likely that most users of standard confidence intervals give them a common-sense Bayesian interpretation (Gelman et al. 2003).